Everything, on one page

 midcycle margins (not current quarter) · cycle position · trap warning: low P/E on peak earnings is the classic cyclical value trap

-Some companies don't fit any archetype cleanly — those are excluded with a label of uncategorized rather than force-classified.
-"Uncategorized" is a feature, not a bug.
+Companies that don't fit any archetype cleanly are labeled uncategorized rather than force-classified.
+That's a feature, not a bug.

-The number you see in the Universe table (e.g. 82) is a composite of 5 archetype-specific dimensions, each scored against the metrics that matter for that business type.
-See it broken down on any ticker detail page.
+The number in the Universe table is a composite of 5 archetype-specific quality checks — see it broken down on any ticker page.

 Composite range